yaroslavborbat/zellij-playbooks/README.md

 ## 🧩 More Zellij Plugins by Me

 - [`zellij-bookmarks`](https://github.com/yaroslavborbat/zellij-bookmarks) - A Zellij plugin for creating, managing, and quickly inserting command bookmarks into the terminal.
-- [`zellij-playbooks`](https://github.com/yaroslavborbat/zellij-playbooks) - A Zellij plugin for managing and executing playbook files.
+- [`zellij-playbooks`](https://github.com/yaroslavborbat/zellij-playbooks) - A Zellij plugin to browse, select, and execute commands from playbook files directly in the terminal.

 ---
 ## 🤝 Contributing